 I was first introduced to meditation via pop culture.
 Specifically, I was a ten year old playing the arcade game Street Fighter 2 when I read a quote from a character called Dhalsim.
 The quote read, “I will meditate and then destroy you.”
 And yes, that is a stupidly assbackwards quote.
-It totally misrepresented what meditation is.
+It totally misrepresented what the practice is.

 Star Wars [1977 to Present]

 Star Wars is absolutely loaded with references to meditation.
 Probably the most obvious example of this is in The Phantom Menace, in which we see Jedi Master Yoda meditating.
-And the portrayal of meditation is very real, even if it’s being done by a tiny green alien.
+And the portrayal is very real, even if it’s being done by a tiny green alien.

 Beyond this, Star Wars was heavily inspired by Buddhsm, the spiritual home of meditation.
 In The Empire Strikes Back, for instance, when Luke is talking to Yoda on Degobah, Yoda references everything from nondualism to mindfulness, core themes of Buddhism.

 We can even find mindfulness in Star Wars video games.
 For instance, in the game Jedi Fallen Order, the protagonist Kal meditates in order to access the skill tree and to save.